The Thief, Pt. II: 7 Things Addiction Steals From Our Loved Ones

 Some loved ones may feel responsible, some hopeless, some ignored and some infuriated.
 However, friends and family typically never feel peaceful while affected by addiction.

-Addiction is an isolating and depressing disease; not only for those suffering from addiction but also loved ones of addicts.
+Addiction is an isolating and depressing disease; not only for those suffering from addiction but also for loved ones of addicts.

 As our addiction progressively grows, it quickly creates a dark shroud of shame and helpless resignation among loved ones.